Notre Dame Cathedral Fast Facts

 - Only one of the cathedral’s three great rose windows retains its original 13th century glass

-What year was Notre Dame Cathedral built?
+What year was the Cathedral of Notre-Dame built?

 Construction began in 1163 on Île de la Cité, under the reign of King Louis VII, and the cathedral was largely completed by 1345, although many modifications and additions were made over the following centuries.
 It is one of the oldest and most well-known cathedrals in the world.